joaothomazlemos/NBA-game-outcome/README.md

-THIS IS A WORK IN  PROGRESS
+### THIS IS A WORK IN  PROGRESS

 This work propose a model to predict NBA games outcomes in form of WIN or LOSS, starting since the webscraping step to get data, until model deploy with predictions.
+Im planning to split each step into a separated folder.